Compare Medicare Supplement Plans

 Medicare Part B – Doctor’s Services

-Medicare Part B provides you with most of your coverage, particularly for doctor’s bills.
-This is hopefully what you’ll be using the most of rather than Part A, which is hospitalization.
+While Medicare Part A covers hospitalization, Medicare Part B provides you with most of your coverage for doctor’s bills.
+This is hopefully what you’ll be using the most rather than Part A, which is hospitalization.

 Hopefully, you won’t be using much of any of it and staying healthy!